Best Scopes For The 450 Bushmaster [UPDATED]

 Finally, if you live in a ban state with restrictive magazine capacity laws, then it makes a lot of sense to pack ten 450 Bushmaster rounds over ten 5.56 rounds.
 The bigger round will deal significant damage, and if you can deal with the increased recoil, then the bigger, harder-hitting round is worth it.
 Although if you live in free states, I’d gladly take 30 5.56 over ten 450 Bushmaster rounds.

-Yep, the 450 Bushmaster round found its way into a wide variety of handguns.
+Now, what’s interesting is that you can not only find this caliber in AR-15’s, but they’ve made their way into Bolt Action rifles, single shots, and even pistols.
 This includes a revolver from Magnum Research and a number of single-shot, large format pistols.
 These big handguns require crazy eye relief because you must extend your arms to fire them.
 Handguns obviously have a lower effective range simply because it’s a handgun.
 As such, you’ll want a lower-powered scout-style scope or a red dot for them.

 Red Dots – Red dots are simplistic optics that utilize a simple red dot as the reticle.
 However, some use more complicated reticles that are more versatile.
 These optics are quite handy for close-quarter shooting between 0 and 100 yards.
 Red dots have zero magnification but can be backed by a magnifier to extend your range.